Disclaimer: Programme is subject to changes without notice.

 From template to transaction: What works, what doesn’t, what banks change

 This practitioner-led breakout session will explore how banks and market participants actually use ITFA templates and guidance in live trade finance transactions.
-Through concrete case examples, the session will examine where standard documentation works well, where it needs to be adapted and how institutions deal with practical constraints such as sanctions language, internal policies and jurisdictional differences. |
+Through concrete case examples, the session will examine where standard documentation works well, where it needs to be adapted and how institutions deal with practical constraints such as sanctions language, internal policies and jurisdictional differences.
+Presentation by:

 | 14:30 - 15:15 |